 The Mannaz rune is a double Wunjo rune, the rune that brings joy in family and kin becomes the rune of one who blesses clan and society through the strength of self.
 Mannaz means ‘man’ (in the sense of ‘human’ rather than a male), and to me it acts as a reminder that exploration of the inner world does little unless we bring the gifts we receive into our every day lives.

 When you work with Mannaz I would urge you not simply to channel this rune’s energies towards personal ‘success’ but rather to consider what it has to tell us about what ‘success’ might actually look like.
 Over and over again I am reminded by my own experience, and that of the awesome array of people I have been privileged to work with, that our experiences are often leading us on a path quite different to the one we thought we were on.
-Somewhere inside us, there is a core self (which I refer to as the soul seed but others might dub the valkyria) which seeks to gently guide us on our true path – even when the rest of our being doesn’t know what that is and has become fixated with possessions, or health, or fame, or a particular relationship.
+Somewhere inside us, there is a core self (soul seed or valkyria) which seeks to gently guide us on our true path – even when the rest of our being doesn’t know what that is and has become fixated with possessions, or peak fitness, or fame, or a particular relationship.
 Mannaz can help us move beyond those things to a connection with our soul journey which extends far beyond our current imaginings and aspirations.

 Literal meanings: Man (humanity)